abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 In this lab, you will perform the role of a software developer working on a wildlife marketing campaign.
 You are exploring how to use generative AI to improve advertising emails and categorize articles that might apply to your team.
 The prompt engineering techniques used in the lab can be applied similarly for a variety of use cases.

-When working with the Azure OpenAI Service, how developers shape their prompt greatly impacts how the generative AI model will respond.
+When working with the Azure OpenAI Service, how developers shape their prompts greatly impacts how the generative AI model will respond.
 Azure OpenAI models are able to tailor and format content, if requested, in a clear and concise way.
 In this lab, you'll learn how different prompts for similar content help shape the AI model's response to better satisfy your requirements.

 ## Lab Objectives
 In this lab, you will complete the following tasks: